Vendhu Thanindhathu Kaadu: Pre-production

 During the production of Nadhigalile Neeradum Suriyan, Silambarasan insisted Menon to work on a raw and rustic-toned script, leading to a change in the storyline as well as the film genre.
 Menon brought in the basic plotline of the novel Agni Kunjondru Kanden (inspired from a poem written by Subramania Bharati) by screenwriter B. Jeyamohan, instead of a fresh script he planned.
 On 6 August 2021, Menon announced the film's new title Vendhu Thanindhathu Kaadu, also named from one of the lines from the same poem written by Bharati.
 The first look also released on the same day, featuring Silambarasan in a rustic avatar.
 He had reportedly lost 15 kilos for his role in the film.
 Ganesh described his role as "a character he hasn't done before".
 In the same month, Kayadu Lohar was announced as the lead actress.
 However, the role went to Siddhi Idnani in January 2022.

 Director-cinematographer Siddhartha Nuni, who worked in the Kannada film Lucia (2013) was hired for the project, along with Anthony, who regularly collaborated with Menon in his previous ventures, handled the editing works.
 Silambarasan shared a picture on social media revealing his current transformation for the film, to quell rumours that the first look was "photoshopped".
 A report from The Times of India stated that the actor had hired a special instructor to reduce his weight for the past six months and had also trained for the stunt sequences too.
 The film's cast further included Malayalam actors Siddique and Neeraj Madhav, playing pivotal roles in the film.

 The film revolves around the plight of migrant workers, which is Menon's first attempt on portraying the tale of marginalised section in the society.
 Menon also stated that Silambarasan would be seen in five different looks as the film narrates his journey from teenage to adulthood.
 Jeyamohan said the film would not be a full-fledged rural action drama like Asuran, but a portion of it would be set in a rural backdrop, and the film will also feature urban portions.
 He added that the film would be rustic tonally, with the style of Menon's earlier directorial ventures.
-Menon stated that the film will be on the lines of Vaaranam Aayiram, and will see Silambarasan in five different looks as the film progresses from his teenage to adulthood.
+Menon stated that the film would be his response to critics accusing his films of being too identical or repetitive.